 This dish is a feast for the senses and a symbol of Indonesia's rich culinary heritage.
 With its gorgeous colors and complex flavors, Lontong Sayur Lodeh is a true masterpiece of Indonesian cuisine.

-Grab your ingredients, because this is going to be your new favorite recipe!
+Grab your ingredients, and plate of martabak to snack on while you cook, because this is going to be your new favorite recipe!

 - 🥰Why you are going to adore the ever-loving heck outta this recipe